-In June 2022, we received a notice letter regarding an ANDA submitted to the FDA by Annora, requesting approval to market a generic version of TAVALISSE.
-The notice letter included a Paragraph IV certification with respect to our US Patent Nos.
-7,449,458; 8,263,122; 8,652,492; 8,771,648 and 8,951,504, which are listed in the Orange Book.
-The notice letter asserts that these patents will not be infringed by Annora's proposed product, are invalid and/or are unenforceable.
-Annora's notice letter does not provide a Paragraph IV certification against our other patents listed in the Orange Book.
-On July 25, 2022, we filed a lawsuit in the US District Court for the District of New Jersey against Annora and its affiliates, Hetero Labs Ltd., and Hetero USA, Inc., for infringement of our US patents identified in Annora's Paragraph IV certification.
-On September 21, 2022, Annora and its affiliates answered and counterclaimed for declaratory judgment of non-infringement and invalidity of the '458, '122, '492, '648, and '504 patents.
-We filed an answer to Annora's counterclaims on October 12, 2022.
-Annora served invalidity and non-infringement contentions on December 31, 2022.
-We filed an answer to Annora's invalidity and non-infringement contentions in March 2023.
-Litigation continues, and no trial date is currently set.
-We intend to vigorously enforce and defend our intellectual property related to TAVALISSE.
-We cannot be assured that such lawsuit will prevent the introduction of a generic version of TAVALISSE for any particular length of time, or at all.
-If an ANDA from Annora or any other generic manufacturer is approved, and a generic version of TAVALISSE is introduced, whether following the expiration of our patents, the invalidation of our patents as a result of any litigation, or the determination that the proposed generic product does not infringe on our patents, our sales of TAVALISSE would be adversely affected.
-In addition, we cannot predict what additional ANDAs could be filed by Annora or other potential generic competitors requesting approval to market generic forms of our products, which would require us to incur significant additional expense and result in distraction for our management team, and if approved, result in significant decreases in the revenue derived from sales of our marketed products and thereby materially harm our business and financial condition.
+In March 2025, we entered into a settlement agreement with Annora resolving patent litigation related to our product TAVALISSE.
+The litigation resulted from submission by Annora of an ANDA to the FDA seeking approval to market a generic version of TAVALISSE in the US.
+For more information, see "Part II, Item 1, Legal Proceedings" of this Quarterly Report on Form 10-Q.

+We intend to vigorously enforce and defend our intellectual property related to our products.
+We cannot be assured that we will prevent the introduction of a generic version of our product for any particular length of time, or at all.
+If an ANDA from generic manufacturers is approved, and generic versions of our products are introduced, whether following the expiration of our patents, the invalidation of our patents as a result of any litigation, or the determination that the proposed generic product does not infringe on our patents, our sales of our products would be adversely affected.
+In addition, we cannot predict what additional ANDAs could be filed by potential generic competitors requesting approval to market generic forms of our products, which would require us to incur significant additional expense and result in distraction for our management team, and if approved, result in significant decreases in the revenue derived from sales of our marketed products and thereby materially harm our business and financial condition.